-- 1. The presence of Required Website Content contained in the content of a file or on a web page in the form of a meta tag.
+- 1. The presence of Required Website Content contained in the content of a file.
 The entire Required Website Content MUST NOT appear in the request used to retrieve the file or web page, or - 2.
-The presence of the Request Token or Request Value contained in the content of a file or on a webpage in the form of a meta tag where the Request Token or Random Value MUST NOT appear in the request.
+The presence of the Request Token or Request Value contained in the content of a file where the Request Token or Random Value MUST NOT appear in the request.